ryanmcggg/repeat_distributions/README.md

 Various temporary or intermediate files and databases in compressed .csv or .pickle format. <br>
 Note: temporary files can be used to resume running from various points. <br>

-Instructions to run a demo of the computational model are contained within notebook 3.
+Instructions to run a demo of the computational model are contained within notebook 3. <br>
-Approximate runtime on a "normal" desktop computer is several minutes.
+Approximate runtime on a "normal" desktop computer is several minutes. <br>
-This demo skips the bioinformatics portion contained in notebooks 1-2 (which takes several days to run on a "normal" desktop computer).
+Expected output is a table of expected repeat counts with one column per time step. <br>
-Expected output is a table of expected repeat counts with one column per time step.
+This demo skips the bioinformatics portion contained in notebooks 1-2, which takes several days to run on a "normal" desktop computer.
+Bioinformatics results are available in Supplemental files SF1 and SF2.